Ontario Parks: History

 1970 – Polar Bear, Ontario's largest provincial park at 24,000 square kilometres, is created.

 1978 – Ontario Provincial Parks: Planning and Management Policies are approved by Cabinet giving Ontario one of the world's leading parks planning systems.

 1983 – The new land use planning system leads to the announcement of 155 new parks to be designated.

 1985 – There are now 220 parks in Ontario encompassing over 5.5 million hectares of land.

 1993 – Ontario celebrates the centennial of the provincial parks system and Algonquin's 100th anniversary.

 1996 – The provincial parks system adopts a new entrepreneurial operating model where revenue generated by parks can be reinvested in the parks system.
 This is symbolized by a new name, Ontario Parks, and a new visual identity.

-1996 – Ontario Parks partners with the Natural Conservancy of Canada to create Legacy 2000, a program to protect significant natural areas.
+1996 – Ontario Parks partners with the Nature Conservancy of Canada to create Legacy 2000, a program to protect significant natural areas.
 Under this agreement more than 11,000 hectares are secured.

 1999 – Ontario's Living Legacy is announced.
 This land use strategy identifies 378 new protected areas, including 61 new parks and 45 parks additions.
 Ontario's Living Legacy will protect over 2.4 million hectares of land, including additions to the provincial parks system of over 900,000 hectares.

 2001 – Ontario now has a total of 280 provincial parks encompassing 7.1 million hectares or almost nine per cent of the province's area.
 Over 9 million visitors annually enjoy Ontario Parks.

 2007 – Introduction of new legislation: Provincial Parks and Conservation Reserves Act with 329 provincial parks and 292 conservation reserves.

 2018 – Ontario Parks changes hands from the Ministry of Natural Resources and Forestry to the newly created Ministry of Environment, Conservation and Parks.
 All employees including Park Wardens are now employed by the Ministry of Environment, Conservation and Parks.

 2018 – Ontario celebrates 125 years of the provincial parks system and Algonquin's 125th anniversary.